 What was the first CD/record/album that you bought that wasn’t children’s music?

+What was your first kiss?
 (I am hesitant to trot this one out now, as the last time I asked it, a surprising number of the twentysomething crowd had never kissed anyone and that made me sad.)

 What was the worst date that you ever went on?